 - secondly maintaining that status.

-In order to achieve the status of Chartered Designer applicants are required to prove that they operate professionally and to evidence their competences against the CSD Genetic Matrix™ (CPSK).
+In order to achieve the status of Chartered Designer you are required to prove that you operate professionally and to evidence your competences against the CPSK™.

-In order to maintain the status of Chartered Designer they must additionally demonstrate annually that they are complying with the Requirements of chartership (CPSK+R) as set by The Register and are maintaining their professional standards and development.
+In order to maintain your status of Chartered Designer you must additionally demonstrate annually that you are complying with the Requirements of chartership (CPSK+R) as set by The Register and are maintaining your professional standards and development.

 There are 5 stages in the Pathway to Chartered Designer.

-You do not need to be a member of the Society to apply for the Pathway to Chartered Designer but CSD members do receive a discount on the application fee and membership exempts them from certain elements of the Pathway.
-Those achieving the award of Chartered Designer will also benefit from the award of Full Membership at MCSD level while they maintain their chartered status.
+You do not need to be a member of the Society to apply for the Pathway to Chartered Designer but CSD members do receive a discount on the application fee and exemption from certain elements of the Pathway.
+Those achieving the award of Chartered Designer will also benefit from the award of Full Membership at MCSD level in their design specialism whilst they maintain their chartered status.